 Profile: Marie-Andrée Allison

-Marie-Andree Allison was born in 1952 in Valleyfield, province of Quebec, Canada.
-She studied art at the College des Beaux Arts in Montreal, Quebec, from 1971-74.
-In 1976 she continued her studies in British Columbia, Canada, teaching at and studying with various schools, including the School of Contemporary Art in Victoria, BC.
-In the early 1980s, Marie-Andree had the privilege of studying the art of Fresco Bueno with internationally renowned artist Professor Dokinanda Sharma from Banastali, India, and was given permission to teach the art form.
+Marie-Andrée Allison was born in the province of Quebec, Canada.
+Her formal art studies began at the College des Beaux Arts in Montreal, between 1971-74.
+In 1976 she settled in British Columbia, where she taught at, and continued studying with various art establishments and international artists.
+In the early 1980s, Marie-Andrée had the privilege of studying the art of Fresco Bueno with internationally renowned artist Professor Dokinanda Sharma from Banastali, India, and was given permission to teach the art form.
 She then participated in artist seminars at the Victoria School of Contemporary Art, going on to work with and be featured in exhibitions with several of the artists from this core group, including Suzy Raxlen and other Intaglio printmakers.

-In 2004, in collaboration with the clergy, Marie-Andree had the privilege of designing and creating the mosaics that now decorate St. Sophia in British Columbia.
-She was responsible for teaching the art of mosaic to the church community and leading the installation of the mosaic murals that currently decorate the church.
-The dome of the church was entirely completed in 2012, and has been referred to in one newspaper as “Victoria’s Jewel.”
-As of 2022, one can view the completion of the entire altar area of the church, which features a smaller reproduction of the Virgin of Torcello in the apse, as well as several scenes taken from mosaics of Serbia, Greece, and Italy.
+In collaboration with the clergy, Marie-Andrée designed and created the mosaics that now decorate St. Sophia in British Columbia.
+She was responsible for teaching the art of mosaic to the church community and leading the installation of the mosaic murals.
+St. Sophia has been referred to in one newspaper as “a jewel in Victoria.”

 Print | Sitemap